FREE ONLINE ED ASSESSMENT. Start Here

-Mangos have a long history dating back 4,000 years.
-They’re considered a sacred fruit in India, with some believing mango trees grant wishes.
-Sometimes, mangos are called the “king of fruits” because they taste like a mixture of oranges, pineapple and peaches.
+The mango is a tropical fruit and a member of the cashew family.
+Sometimes, mangos are called the “king of fruits” because they taste like a mixture of oranges, pineapple, and peaches.

-One hundred grams of mango (less than one measuring cup) contain an array of nutrients that benefit your health.
+A serving of 100 grams of mango (less than one measuring cup) contains an array of nutrients that benefit your health including vitamin C, potassium, magnesium, folate, dietary fiber, niacin, and the antioxidant mangiferin.

 Vitamin A is essential for many health benefits, including: